Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 }
 ```

-Our constructor is simply a function that lives inside the impl block of `Cat` that takes the cats name, and returns a
+Our constructor is simply a function that lives inside the impl block of `Cat`, takes the cats name, and returns an
-cat.
-One nice thing about `impl` blocks is that they have a special shortcut when referring to the type that is being
+instantiated `Cat` with the given name.
+One nice thing about `impl` blocks is that they have a special shortcut when
-implemented called `Self`.
-This means that while we _could_ specifically return the `Cat` type, we could also use
+referring to the type that is being implemented called `Self`.
+This means that while we _could_ specifically return
-`Self`.
+the `Cat` type, but we could also use `Self`.
+There are a lot of benefits to the latter in more advanced code, so we'll
+use that here.

 ```rust,no_run
 // File: cat.rs

 pub struct Cat {
     name: String,
 }